Tetrahedron Prize for Creativity

-The Tetrahedron Prize is now awarded on an annual basis for creativity in Organic Chemistry or Bioorganic/Medicinal Chemistry, and is presented to a chemist who has made significant original contributions to the field, in its broadest sense.
-The prize consists of a gold medal, a certificate, and a monetary award of US $10,000.
-In 2017 the award honors significant original, creative contributions to the field of Bioorganic/Medicinal Chemistry.
-The winner is expected to write an appropriate article for Bioorganic & Medicinal Chemistry as part of a Symposium-in-Print compiled in their honour.
+The Tetrahedron Prize is awarded on an annual basis for creativity in Organic Chemistry or Bioorganic/Medicinal Chemistry, and is presented to a chemist who has made significant original contributions to the field, in its broadest sense.
+The prize consists of a gold medal, a certificate, and a monetary award of US $15,000.
+In 2018 the award honors significant original, creative contributions to the field of Organic Chemistry.
+The winner is expected to write an appropriate article for Tetrahedron as part of a Symposium-in-Print compiled in their honour.

 To nominate candidates, please send a document (as PDF) containing the following elements:

 - The nominee’s name and current affiliation and/or contact details